All Episodes

 The two brothers who now claim that the actor paid them to stage the attack are now talking to prosecutors.

-But the brothers spent the afternoon at Cook County Courthouse where a grand jury was deliberating, possible sign of increasing legal peril for the actor who says he was assaulted three weeks ago.
+We had that information yesterday, but the brothers spent the afternoon at Cook County Courthouse where a grand jury was deliberating, possible sign of increasing legal peril for the actor who says he was assaulted three weeks ago.

 Not immediately clear if they actually testified yet, but they're expected to, which could lead to the indictment of Smollett.

-And we'll have to see how this unfolds.
+Again, we'll have to see how this unfolds.

 In New York City, it's pretty funny, actually.

-Thanks for nothing, AOC, meaning Alexandria Ocasio Cortez, but um never in the world in world history has a single politician cost her own constituents, you know, 25,000 plus high paying jobs in just a short period of time.
+But never in the world in world history has a single politician cost her own constituents, you know, 25,000-plus high-paying jobs in just a short period of time.

-the progressive tax the rich, tax the rich liberal, recognized that the rich are moving out because of the burdensome taxation and regulation in New York.
+the progressive, tax-the-rich, tax-the-rich liberal, recognized that the rich are moving out because of the burdensome taxation and regulation in New York.

 The scope and contours of what Barr will send to Congress remain unclear.

-According to Department of Justice rules and regulations, they don't have to send a thing over.
+According to the Department of Justice rules and regulations, they don't have to send a thing over, the Attorney General, as per, by the way, Democrats post-Clinton impeachment.

-Anyway, um, former FBI lawyer James Baker, who, along with McCabe, is under a criminal investigation.
+Anyway, former FBI lawyer James Baker, who along with McCabe, is under a criminal investigation, he actually believed Hillary Clinton should have been charged.

-Maybe there was some honest people at the FBI at the top levels, not the rank and file.
+Oh, maybe there was some honest people at the FBI at the top levels, not the rank and file.

-I hate, you know, I hate the fact that all these great people in the greatest law enforcement agency ever.
+I hate, you know, I hate the fact that all these great people in the greatest law enforcement agency ever, and I know under Hoover, they had problems, et cetera, but not the field agents, not the rank and file guys.

 These guys are dedicated to doing a good job.